SandraRudeloff/Framework_Food_Safety/content/Literature/@deng.etal2021.md

 ---
-Title: "Emerging Applications of Machine Learning in Food Safety"
+title: "Emerging Applications of Machine Learning in Food Safety"
+draft: false
 aliases:
 - Emerging Applications of Machine Learning in Food Safety
 - Emerging applications of machine learning in food safety